scrtlabs/SecretNetwork/docs/dev/secret-contracts.md

 }
 ```

+The state is saved in a [`Storage`](https://github.com/enigmampc/SecretNetwork/blob/master/cosmwasm/packages/std/src/traits.rs#L42-L72) struct.

-In this example, the state contains an integer `count` and the `owner` of the contract. `owner` is an instance of the [`CanonicalAddr`](https://github.com/enigmampc/SecretNetwork/blob/master/cosmwasm/packages/std/src/addresses.rs#L56-L88) struct imported from [cosmwasm_std](https://github.com/enigmampc/SecretNetwork/tree/master/cosmwasm/packages/std)
+In this example, the state contains an integer `count` and the `owner` of the contract. `owner` is an instance of the [`CanonicalAddr`](https://github.com/enigmampc/SecretNetwork/blob/master/cosmwasm/packages/std/src/addresses.rs#L56-L88) struct. `Storage` and `CanonicalAddr` are imported from [cosmwasm_std](https://github.com/enigmampc/SecretNetwork/tree/master/cosmwasm/packages/std).

 ##### `msg.rs`